rob-burrus/RoboND-DeepLearning-Project/README.md

 An epoch is a single forward and backward pass of the whole dataset.
 Multiple epochs are used to increase the accuracy of the model without requiring more data.

 I did not collect any extra data from the simulator, and instead relied on optimizing the network architecture and tuning hyperparamters to improve model performance.
-The process of arriving at this final network architecture was brute force trial and error.
+The process of arriving at the final network architecture and hyperparameters was brute force trial and error.
 I started with a netwrok with more layers and a higher learning rate, and noticed the validation loss was much higher than the training loss, indicating that the network was overfitting to the trainig data.
 I then removed an encoder and decoder block, decreased my learning rate, and increased the number of epochs.
+These changes significantly increased the weighted IoU score to a satisfactory level.

 ### Results, limitations and future improvements